FAC1421a-Soundboard showdown

 Hi Vespa!!! did you know that you have made 2 comments about my wife?
 I’d just like to pop in and let you know that I am hoping all your children get cancer and die.
 Alrighty! what was it you said?
 Woof Woof!

-At 4:20, JLB and Sarah are talking about communication.
 Imo, communication is a rare thing.
 Everyone presumes it is occurring, but I don’t think so, at least not often, and not when it relates to non-trivial things.
 Meanings are not being conveyed, but everyone is suffering from the illusion that the other understands.
 Perhaps communication is mostly non verbal, conveyed with tone, eyes, perhaps spiritually – perhaps the non-verbal carries the meaning.
 People hear what they want to hear, what they are able to hear – one is mostly just talking to oneself.
-Perhaps language is more of a throttling,… Read more »
+Perhaps language is more of a throttling, flattening technology, than anything else.
+Occasionally not.

 John le Bon

-Reply to realalex
+Reply to YouCanCallMeAl

-Thanks as always for taking the time to share your thoughts on the show, it is nice to know that there are at least some people out there listening and engaging with the discussions on these audiochats.
 It would be fascinating for me if I could somehow be present (fly on the wall style) when a fakeologist (or other ‘awake’ person) is chatting with another person ‘in real life’.
 How do they talk with each other?
 Do they listen?
 Do they really care what the other person has to say?
 Are they able to express themselves effectively?
-Do they enjoy… Read more »
+Do they enjoy the interaction?
+And so forth.

 Reply to John le Bon